Skip to main content

-If nothing else, the summer of 2023 has made one thing clear: heat waves are here to stay.
+If nothing else, recent summers have made one thing clear: heat waves are here to stay.
 And they’re happening everywhere—not just in typically sunny, warm areas of the country.

 In communities stretching from the Southwest to the Northeast, many people experience dangerously hot temperatures.
 And while some live in homes with air conditioning, there are plenty of others who don't.